Dual Enrollment Courses

 - Professional development opportunities

 - Eligibility for standard scholarship opportunities at GCU

-- Open invitations to GCU campus events
+- Open invitations to GCU campus and sporting events

 - High school juniors or seniors with an unweighted GPA of 3.0 or above